 If you are concerned about your career and unsure about your next steps, this is a great opportunity for you.

-This is a programme designed to assist students who:
+This programme is designed to assist students who:

 - are the first generation in their family to attend university